YangWu1227/surveyr/README.md

 ## Installation

-You can install the development version of citizenr as such:
+You can install the development version of citizenr as follows:

 ``` r
 install.packages("devtools")